TACC/coe-332-sp23/docs/unit01/linux_essentials.rst

 want to cp the file to ``.``, this present location (your home directory).

 This ``words`` file is a standard file that can be found on most Linux operating systems.
-It contains 479,828 words, each word on its own line.
+This version contains 654,895 words, each word on its own line.
 To see the contents of a file, use the ``cat`` command to print it to screen:

 .. code-block:: console

    $ cat words
-   1080
+   A
-   10-point
+   A'asia
-   10th
+   A's
-   11-point
+   AATech
-   12-point
+   AATech's
-   16-point
+   AAeE
-   18-point
+   AAeE's
-   1st
+   AAgr
-   2
+   AAgr's
-   20-point
+   AAvTech

 This is a long file!
 Printing everything to screen is much too fast and not very